bannypotter/DisclosureChecker/README.md

 # DisclosureChecker
-A .net library to work with the gov.uk Disclosure and Barring Service
+A .net library to work with the gov.uk Disclosure and Barring Service (DBS) formerly the Criminal Records Bureau (CRB).

 #Licence
 The MIT License (MIT)